DownThePark/snapcraft-vaultwarden/README.md

 ## Introduction

-This is an unofficial snap for the [Vaultwarden](https://github.com/dani-garcia/vaultwarden) project.
+This is a community-developed snap for the [Vaultwarden](https://github.com/dani-garcia/vaultwarden) project.

 Vaultwarden, formerly known as bitwarden_rs, is a Rust-based implementation of the Bitwarden® server API, providing you compatibility with upstream Bitwarden® clients.
 Vaultwarden is perfect for self-hosted deployments where running the official resource-heavy service might not be ideal.
 Vaultwarden is neither associated with nor endorsed by Bitwarden® Inc.